 Happy tagging 😃

 Sometimes you need to send a modified or stripped down version of your Adobe Analytics data to a third party.
 Sometimes, your page is dropping 30 different pixels for different marketing vendors, and your IT team is out for blood.
 Sometimes you need to send the same thing to three various 3rd parties.
-You may benefit from server-side extensions.
+Launch Server Side gives you a place to define rules that will run on Adobe's Edge Network instead of on your page.
 Send your data to Adobe, have Adobe transform it, and send it along to someone else.
 You will manage this in Launch, but many teams will be working to bring this capability to the Adobe Experience Platform.